Abdullah-yasir/better.env/README.md

 - Easily interpolate value of one variable into another
 - Emit regular `.env` if needed
 - No need to install any other package for reading `.env`
+- ...
+And a lof of others, try it to find out

 ### Getting Started
 > There are two ways to use **better.env** in your project: